For quite a while there seemed to be a very good chance that Peter Pettigrew might turn out to be one of the most dangerous characters in canon.

 Arthur works for the Ministry.
 By the time Harry first went up to Hogwarts Arthur was actually heading a division of the DMLE, and would have been in an excellent position to hear any interdepartmental gossip regarding Dumbledore, Voldemort OR the remaining Death Eaters.
 And you just KNOW that a younger Arthur had discussed everything with his “Mollywobbles” after the kids were in bed.
 Molly would have insisted on it.

 In fact it probably put a considerable spoke in Peter’s wheel when first Percy and then Ron hauled him off to Hogwarts and away from this prime information source.
 But Hogwarts also offered distinct possibilities for a self-employed spy.
 I suspect Scabbers slept so much during the daytime because he spent hours snooping about during the evening and into the night.

 And at the end of Year 2, from overhearing Harry’s inevitable debriefing with Ron and Hermione, he finally learned that VaporMort was believed to be lurking about in an Albanian forest, and made a note of it.

 He probably learned this from listening to Harry telling his friends about it either in Gryffindor tower, or on the London-bound Hogwarts Express.
 Dumbledore had given Harry that information in his debriefing at the end of the adventure of the Chamber of Secrets, a few days before the end of term.

 Peter certainly would have known about the adventure of the Riddle Diary and the death of the Basilisk.
 After several weeks petrified, Ron and Harry needed to bring Hermione up to speed, and they would hardly have cared if Scabbers was present and listening.

-Of course Peter had no idea of what it meant.
+Of course Peter had little idea of what it meant.

 Not then anyway.